Goodison Park, home to Everton FC is an all seater stadium, with a capacity of 40,157.

 Calling all Liverpool Taxi Companies – Why not advertise your company here?.

-Where to Park?
+Where to Park At Goodison Park?

 Drivers using the M57 / A580 route (see above) will pass Walton Sports Centre, where parking is also available.
 This avoids the customary traffic snarl ups at Stanley Park and is within 5 minutes of the motorway.

-Hotels near Goodison Park
+Hotels Near Goodison Park

 Many hotels near Goodison Park have received mixed reviews from guests.

 The Britannia Adelphi Hotel (pictured, left), Ranelagh Place, Liverpool, L3 5UL has received mainly good reviews from guests.
 It offers extensive facilities, reasonable rates, and is with a few minutes walk of Lime Street station.
 However, disabled access is limited and on-site parking is expensive.

 The Atlantic Tower by Thistle (Right), Chapel Street, Liverpool, L3 9RE has also attracted predominantly favourable reviews.
 This 4-start hotel is situated in the city centre, adjacent to the Liver Building, within walking distance of many attractions and some 2½ miles from Goodison Park.
 An NCP car park is available nearby, but this is expensive.